Shtokavian: Old-Shtokavian dialects

-Prizren–Timok (Torlakian)
+Prizren–Timok (Torlak)

 The transitional dialects stretch southwest from the Timok Valley near the Bulgarian border to Prizren.
 There is disagreement among linguists whether these dialects belong to the Shtokavian area, because there are many other morphological characteristics apart from rendering of što (also, some dialects use kakvo or kvo, typical for Bulgarian), which would place them into a "transitional" group between Shtokavian and Eastern South Slavic languages (Bulgarian and Macedonian).
-The Timok-Prizren group falls to the Balkan language area: declension has all but disappeared, the infinitive has yielded to subjunctives da-constructions, and adjectives are compared exclusively with prefixes.
+The Timok–Prizren group falls to the Balkan sprachbund: declension has all but disappeared, the infinitive has yielded to subjunctives da-constructions, and adjectives are compared exclusively with prefixes.
 The accent in the dialect group is a stress accent, and it falls on any syllable in the word.
 The old semi-vowel has been retained throughout.
 The vocalic l has been retained (vlk = vuk), and some dialects don't distinguish ć/č and đ/dž by preferring the latter, postalveolar variants.
 Some subdialects preserve l at the end of words (where otherwise it has developed into a short o) – došl, znal, etc. (cf. Kajkavian and Bulgarian); in others, this l has become the syllable ja.

-Torlakian is spoken in Metohija, around Prizren, Gnjilane and Štrpce especially, in Southern Serbia around Bujanovac, Vranje, Leskovac, Niš, Aleksinac, in the part of Toplica Valley around Prokuplje, in Eastern Serbia around Pirot, Svrljig, Soko Banja, Boljevac, Knjaževac ending up with the area around Zaječar, where the Kosovo-Resava dialect becomes more dominant.
-It has been recorded several exclaves with Torlakian speeches inside Kosovo-Resava dialect area.
-One is the most prominent and preserved, like village Dublje near Svilajnac, where the majority of settlers came from Torlakian speaking village Veliki Izvor near Zaječar.
-Few centuries ago, before settlers from Kosovo and Metohija brought Kosovo-Resava speeches to Eastern Serbia (to Bor and Negotin area), Torlakian speech had been overwhelmingly represented in this region.
+Torlak is spoken in Kosovo, around Prizren, Gnjilane, and Štrpce, in Southern Serbia, in the part of Toplica Valley around Prokuplje, in Nišava Valley around Pirot, and Timok Valley ending up with the area around Zaječar, where the Kosovo–Resava dialect becomes more dominant.
+Few centuries ago, before settlers from Kosovo brought Kosovo–Resava dialect to Eastern Serbia (to Bor and Negotin area), Torlak dialects had been overwhelmingly represented in this region.

 Slavonian

-Also called the Archaic Šćakavian, it is spoken by Croats who live in some parts of Slavonia, Bačka, Baranja, Syrmia, in Croatia and Vojvodina, as well as in northern Bosnia.
+Also called the Archaic Šćakavian, it is spoken by Croats who live in some parts of Slavonia, Bačka, Baranja, Syrmia, in Croatia and Serbia, as well as in northern Bosnia.
 It is divided into two subdialects: southern (Posavian / posavski) and northern (Podravian / podravski).
 The Slavonian dialect has mixed Ikavian and Ekavian pronunciations.
 Ikavian accent is predominant in the Posavina, Baranja, Bačka, and in the Slavonian subdialect enclave of Derventa, whereas Ekavian accent is predominant in Podravina.
 There are enclaves of one accent in the territory of the other, as well as mixed Ekavian–Ikavian and Jekavian–Ikavian areas.
 In some villages in Hungary, the original yat is preserved.
 Local variants can widely differ in the degree of Neo-Shtokavian influences.
 In two villages in Posavina, Siče and Magića Male, the l, as in the verb nosil, has been retained in place of the modern nosio.
 In some villages in the Podravina, čr is preserved instead of the usual cr, for example in črn instead of crn.
 Both forms are usual in Kajkavian but very rare in Shtokavian.